cap-js/docs/guides/databases.md

 ### Use `cds add data`

-Run this to generate an initial set of .csv files with column titles fillled in based on your CDS models:
+Run this to generate an initial set of .csv files with column titles filled in based on your CDS models:

 ```sh
 cds add data